Jas Binag

-Early life

-Jas was born in the city of Birmingham in England.
-He moved with his family to Hertfordshire when he was 9 years old.
-He studied at Hitchin Boy's Grammar School and later progressed to University where he achieved an Honour's degree in law.

 Acting career

 He began his acting career in the Bollywood Star series by Channel 4.
 He shifted his focus to theatre and stage, and starred as the lead actor in productions such as Precious Bazaar written by Samir Bhamra, contemporary adaptations of William Shakespeare plays like What You Fancy, Romeo & Laila, and A Perfect Ganesh.

 He has acted in Minty Tejpals "Kaam Ka Plot" playing opposite Sandhya Mridul.
 His second movie in Bollywood was "Graveyard Shift" where he portrayed a troubled Boxer.
 He has worked with director Saawan Kumar in the Rajesh Khanna sequel "Souten 2".

 His last two projects have bought him back to London, where he has completed filming for the Vikram Bhatt crime thriller,"Badnaam" and London Confidential.

 Jas has also ventured into the world of web shows.
 His latest show was the "Alt Balaji" series called Mentalhood.